Network model for periodically strained graphene: Periodically strained graphene

 \subsection{Chiral interface modes}

 Next, we consider the nodal lines of the PMF, which are given here by disjoint closed loops that encircle the maxima of the PMF, as shown in Fig.\ \ref{fig:system}(b).
 In the limit $L \gg l_0$, we can define a local valley Chern number inside and outside of these loops.
-For example, if the chemical potential lies in between the $m$th and $(m+1)$th local Landau levels, the net local valley Chern number is given by $\sgn(B_\nu) (m+1)/2$.
+For example, if the chemical potential lies in between the $m$th and $(m+1)$th local Landau levels, the net local valley Chern number is given by $\sgn(B_\nu) (m+1/2)$.
 The valley Chern number thus changes by an integer when the PMF changes sign.
-This results in periodic array of domain walls given by the nodal lines of the PMF, that host well-defined chiral modes in the limit $L \gg l_0$.
-Moreover, the chiral modes can percolate by scattering to neighboring loops, as illustrated in Fig.\ \ref{fig:system}(b), where the scattering centers form an effective kagome lattice.
-The low-energy physics can thus be understood in terms of chiral modes bound to the nodal lines of the PMF that percolate through the system with the connectivity of the oriented kagome network.
+This results in a triangular lattice of circular domain walls given by the nodal lines of the PMF, that host well-defined chiral modes in the limit $L \gg l_0$.

+We demonstrate the existence of these domain-wall modes explicitly by considering an isolated nodal loop which we approximate by a circle.
+We then consider a piecewise constant PMF, $\bm B_\nu(\bm r) = \nu B(r) \bm e_z$ in polar coordinates $(r,\phi)$ where